razorpay/blade/packages/blade/upgrade-v11.md

   + <Text color="UPDATE_THIS_VALUE_WITH_A_NEW_COLOR_TOKEN"> Lorem ipsum </Text>
   ```

+- In a move towards internationalization, the default formatting of number in Amount component has now changed.
+It relies on locale state managed by [@razorpay/i18nify-js](https://www.npmjs.com/package/@razorpay/i18nify-js) library and fallbacks to browser locale to drive formatting.
+To maintain the previous formatting experience of the Amount component, ensure you follow the steps outlined in this [section](https://github.com/razorpay/blade/blob/master/packages/blade/upgrade-v11.md#amount).

 **Step 5**: Test your page and make sure everything works as expected.
 Once the migration is complete for all pages, you can remove the old version of Blade from your project.

 ## Documentation